Your questions answered

-We are providing cycle storage for over 600 bikes.
+We are providing cycle storage for over around 600 bikes.
 Storage will be located at ground level, next to the car park and will be available for all residents.
 The secure cycle storage will be accessible via resident key fobs.

 - How will cycle storage be made secure?

 Each storage area will only be accessed by residents.
 Each storage area will have a secure entrance, however, we will recommend that individual owners lock up their own bicycles with a secure lock.

 - From what roads will residents access the site?

 Vehicle access into and out of the proposed development will be from Christchurch Avenue.
 A new pedestrian and cycle route will allow residents and local people to access and/or pass through the site from High Road to Woodberry Grove and into the central spine of the development from Christchurch Avenue.

 We are also proposing an access from Woodberry Grove for the use of emergency vehicles and drop-off only.

 - How will bins be collected?